MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 > [!NOTE]
 > For ARM64 architecture, Windows PowerShell is not added when you include _IOT_POWERSHELL_.
 So the
-> zip based install will not work.
-You will need to use `Import-PSCoreRelease` command to add it in
+> zip based install does not work.
+You need to use `Import-PSCoreRelease` command to add it in
 > the image.

 ## Deploying on Nano Server